Sher Ali Arbab

-Sher Ali Arbab is a Pakistani politician who had been a member of the National Assembly of Pakistan from August 2018 till January 2023.
+Sher Ali Arbab is a Pakistani politician who has been a member of the National Assembly of Pakistan since February 2024.
+He previously served as a member from August 2018 to till 20 January 2023.

 Political career

-He was elected to the National Assembly of Pakistan as a candidate of Pakistan Tehreek-e-Insaf (PTI) from Constituency NA-30 (Peshawar-IV) in 2018 Pakistani general election.
+He was elected to the National Assembly of Pakistan as a candidate of Pakistan Tehreek-e-Insaf (PTI) from Constituency NA-30 (Peshawar-IV) in the 2018 Pakistani general election.
 He received 73,781 votes and defeated Arbab Najeeb Ullah Khan, a candidate of Muttahida Majlis-e-Amal (MMA).